jfuea/anafi_autonomy/readme.md

 * **`cmd_vel`** ([geometry_msgs/Twist])

-    Target velocity of the Rover.
+    Target velocity of the Drone.
     Only:
     linear.x, linear.y and linear.z (m/s)
     angular.z (r/s) are used.